novasearch/wiki.novasearch.org/wiki/Funding.md

 1. Major conferences offer travel grants for students.
 Apply.
 2. The CS department might be offering travel grants.
 Apply.
-3. If all else fails the it will be financed using the group's funding.
+3. If all else fails, it will be financed using the group's funding.

 Conference registration
 -----------------------